 What to Do With The Mothers of Opioid-Addicted Babies

-As the opiate addiction epidemic has continued to grow so has the controversy surrounding repercussions for women who abuse drugs during pregnancy.
-On one hand, many lawmakers throughout the nation believe that it is a criminal act to endanger the safety and life of an unborn child through illegal drug use.
+As the opioid epidemic has continued to grow, so has the controversy surrounding repercussions for women who abuse drugs during pregnancy.
+Many lawmakers throughout the nation believe that it is a criminal act to endanger the safety and life of an unborn child through illegal drug use.

 Tennessee is currently the only state in the country that equates substance abuse while pregnant with aggravated assault and has made it punishable by a 15-year prison sentence.
-Eighteen other states consider it to be child abuse, and three say its grounds for civil commitment.
-There are 4 states that require drug testing of mothers and 18 that require healthcare professionals to report when drug abuse is suspected.
-There are also 19 states that have created funding for targeted drug treatment programs for pregnant women.8
+Eighteen other states consider it to be child abuse, and three say it’s grounds for civil commitment.
+4 states require drug testing of mothers, and 18 require healthcare professionals to report when drug abuse is suspected.
+Additionally, 19 states have created funding for targeted drug treatment programs for pregnant women.9

-Opponents of the punishment philosophy claim that punishing addicted pregnant women will not stop them from abusing drugs– instead, it will stop them from seeking prenatal care.
+Opponents of the punishment philosophy claim that punishing addicted pregnant women will not stop them from abusing drugs, but instead, it will stop them from seeking prenatal care.
 Many also claim that these policies would unfairly punish mothers for drug use compared to fathers.
-Organizations, such as the American Civil Liberties Union (ACLU) and the American Congress of Obstetricians and Gynecologists (ACOG) have encouraged a “treatment over punishment” approach for pregnant mothers with drug addictions.
+Organizations such as the American Civil Liberties Union (ACLU) and the American Congress of Obstetricians and Gynecologists (ACOG) have encouraged a “treatment over punishment” approach for pregnant mothers with drug addictions.